montehurd/mediawiki-quickstart/README.md

 ## Component manifests

-A folder-based manifest format is used to definine how extensions and skins are installed
+A folder-based manifest format is used to define how extensions and skins are installed

 You can see examples in the `~/mediawiki-quickstart/manifests/` directory